We found the best tire chains for snow to help improve your traction control when the roads and weather demand it.

 - Does not meet SAE Class S clearance requirements

 Best of the Rest

 Soyond Snow Chains ($33) are an excellent and unique choice for the budget shopper.
 If you live somewhere where snowy weather is not a common occurrence or rarely drive over icy mountain passes, consider the highly affordable Soyond Snow Chains.

 At first glance, the Soyond Snow Chains look completely different from other competitors on the market.
 But the unique construction serves a purpose.
 The hollow design eliminates snow buildup on the tires while simultaneously promoting traction on slippery roads.

 With proper sizing, these chains can work with most vehicle types — from the smallest sedans to the most imposing trucks.
 Avoid the Soyond Snow Chains if your car or truck has a steel or iron wheel hub, as either has greater potential to cut through the ribbon at its attachment point.
-Each order includes six chains, one snow scraper, and a pair of nylon gloves and wrench to assist in installation.
+Each order includes six chains, one snow scraper, a pair of nylon gloves, and a wrench to assist in installation.